Crowns as retracts: Four-crowns as retracts

 \begin{definition} With $\Co$ being the set of the connected sub-posets of $C$ with two or three points, we define $\fC$ as the undirected multigraph with vertex set $\Co$ and an edge set containing two types of edges, {\em L-edges} and {\em U-edges}, which are assigned as follows: For $S, T \in \Co$, the edge set of $\fC$ contains \begin{itemize} \item an L-edge between $S$ and $T$ iff $L(C) \cap S \cap T \not= \emptyset$; \item a U-edge between $S$ and $T$ iff $U(C) \cap S \cap T \not= \emptyset$. \end{itemize} \end{definition}

 The multigraph $\fC$ with loops omitted is shown in Figure \ref{fig_CGraph}.
 The reader will be aware that the two vertical-stroke sub-posets of $C$ on top left and bottom right represent disjoint edges of the 4-crown $C$.
+We call the two-element sets in $\Co$ the {\em tips} of $\fC$.

 According to Lemma \ref{lemma_fourCrown}, the existence of a homomorphism $f$ from $P$ onto $C$ depends entirely on the possibility to map the points of improper 4-crowns in $E(P)$ to $C$ in an appropriate way.
 If $f$ is strict on $E(P)$, every improper 4-crown in $E(P)$ is mapped to an element of $\Co$, and for $F$ and $G$ being improper crowns in $E(P)$ with $F \cap G \not= \emptyset$, also their images $f[F], f[G] \in \Co$ have to share points.
-The graph $\fC$ has a clear and relatively simple structure, whereas the network of improper 4-crowns in $E(P)$ can be arbitrarily complex.
-Therefore, it may be promising to study how this network is reflected in $\fC$ by its image under a homomorphism.
-We describe the network by a multigraph, too:
+While the graph $\fC$ is a small fixed multigraph, the complexity of the network of improper 4-crowns of $P$ is going to be reflected by their images $f[F]$ in $\fC$.